Oluwakemi17/High-Level-Profit-and-Loss-Report/README.md

-# High Level P&L Report
+# High Level P&L Report for Abacus_Retail

 ![](intro_image.jpg)

 ### Introduction
-This is a power BI project on sales,profit and loss analysis of an imaginary retail store.
-The project is to analyze and generate insights to answer critical questions that will help the store make data driven decisions.
+This is a power BI project on sales,profit and loss analysis of an imaginary retail store called **Abacus_Retail**.
+The projectis set to analyze and generate insights to answer critical questions that will help the store make data driven decisions.

 ### Data Sources
 The primary dataset used for this analysis is the “sales_retail.csv” (2017 -20191) file, containing detailed information about the sales made by the retail store.
-**_Disclaimer_** : _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Power BI. as provided by Corporate Finance Institute (CFI)._
+**_Disclaimer_** : _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Power BI as provided by Corporate Finance Institute (CFI)._

 ### Problem Statement
 1. What is the performance in sales and growth/decline in profit per year?